 The party imposing attachment is protected against juristic acts performed by the other party.
 Juristic acts performed after the attachment cannot be relied upon against the party imposing attachment.
-Two common forms of attachment by garnishment are attachment of a bank account or of an employee’s wage.
+Two common forms of attachment by garnishment are attachment of a bank account or of an employee’s wage or benefit.

 Legal consequences of attachment of real estate

 Attachment of real estate is recorded in the public registers kept by the Land Registry Office (Kadaster).
 Ships and aircraft are regarded as real estate once they have been entered in the registers.
-On request, the Land Registry Office can perform a search of the public Real Estate, Shipping and Aircraft registers.
-Attachment becomes effective from the moment it is registered.
+Attachment becomes effective from the moment of registration.
 Any proceeds from the real estate received after attachment are covered by the attachment.
 The party imposing attachment is protected against juristic acts performed by the debtor after the attachment.
 The disposal (sale) of the real estate cannot be relied upon against the person imposing attachment.

 As a general rule, the authority to enforce a court judgment becomes prescribed 20 years from the day following that on which the judgment was handed down.
 If enforcement of a court judgment is subject to certain requirements, the fulfilment of which is not contingent upon the will of the person who obtained the judgment, then the authority to enforce the judgment becomes prescribed 20 years from the start of the day following that on which the requirements were met.